Cresh-Group/cresh-manual/user_manual.md

 # User Manual

 ### Authorization
-Cresh allows only logged in user to access the main dashboard.
+Cresh allows only logged-in user to access the main dashboard.

 To log into the system, press the login icon in the upper right corner.
 ![img.png](assets/sign_in.png)